-The Indigenous Speakers Series is honoured to present Dr. Kim Tallbear, professor, author, and Canada Research Chair in Indigenous Peoples, Technoscience, and Society.
+The Indigenous Speakers Series is honoured to present Dr. Kim TallBear, professor, author, and expert in historical and ongoing roles of science and technology in the colonization of Indigenous peoples.

 Kim TallBear (she/her) is a citizen of the Sisseton-Wahpeton Oyate, a Dakota nation in present-day South Dakota.
 She is a Professor in the Department of American Indian Studies, University of Minnesota – Twin Cities campus.
-She earned a B.A. in Community Planning at the University of Massachusetts-Boston and a Master’s in City Planning (environmental policy and planning) at the Massachusetts Institute of Technology.
-She earned her PhD in History of Consciousness at University of California, Santa Cruz.
+From 2015 to 2025, she was a Professor in the Faculty of Native Studies at the University of Alberta where she held a Tier II Canada Research Chair (CRC) in Indigenous Peoples, Technoscience, and Environment, and subsequently a Tier I CRC in Indigenous Peoples, Technoscience, and Society.

 In addition to studying genome science disruptions to Indigenous governance and to Indigenous self-definitions, Dr. TallBear studies colonial disruptions to Indigenous sexualities.
 She is a regular panelist on the weekly Indigenous current affairs podcast, Media Indigena.
 She is also a regular media commentator in outlets such as CBC, CNN, The Washington Post, The New Yorker, the LA Times, APTN, and the BBC on topics pertaining to Indigenous peoples, science, and technology; on the politics of self-indigenization; and on Indigenous sexualities.
-She is a former Pierre Elliott Trudeau Foundation (PETF) Fellow (2018-2021).
+She is a former Pierre Elliott Trudeau Foundation Fellow (2018-2021).

 You can follow her on Bluesky @kimtallbear.bsky.social and read her occasional posts on her Substack newsletter, Unsettle: Indigenous affairs, cultural politics & (de)colonization.